Enigmatic-Smile/docs/getting-started/README.md

 Card numbers are instantly tokenised and we return to you a unique token that identifies each successfully linked card on your database.
 You should save the `id` of the card object that is returned inside your user's object.
 Every transaction we will send to you will have a `cardId` that you can use to identify the user that made that transaction.

-# 1. Create a developer account 👨🏻‍💻
+# 1. Create an account 👨🏻‍💻
-First step is to **create a FIDEL API developer account** that will give you access to the developers' dashboard, card-linked program configuration, sandbox environment and test API keys.
+First step is to **create a Fidel API developer account** that will give you access to the developers' dashboard, card-linked program configuration, sandbox environment and test API keys.
 You can create a new account [here](https://dashboard.fidel.uk/sign-up).

 <br/>